adrixdx/ms-pacman/README.md

 -Added all Ghosts

-###Release 0.7
+###Release 0.1

--3 new mazes
+-Added background images (start and level one)

--God mode added
+-To change the background press the spacebar.

--Ghosts have a different IA each other
+-Ms. Pac-Man can move in four directions with the direction arrows

--Added a debug mode to see where the ghosts are going to move
+-Ms. Pac-Man has movement animations

--Ms. Pacman movement improved
+-Level one has walls that limit her movements, so she can't go out of the maze